 What is New York State’s Serious Injury Threshold for Personal Injuries?

 Victims of car accidents are often surprised to find out that not every injury they have suffered warrants a personal injury lawsuit.
-New York state has a serious injury threshold that they impose on personal injury cases.
-If a negligent or reckless driver has injured you, you will be able to obtain compensation by filing a claim with an insurance company for benefits under New York no-fault law.
-However, if you intend to sue the defendant in court via a personal injury lawsuit, your injury must meet the “serious injury” requirement.
-Learn more about it below, courtesy of our team at Stanley Law!
+New York state imposes a severe injury threshold on personal injury cases.
+Suppose a negligent or reckless driver has injured you.
+In that case, you can obtain compensation by filing a claim with an insurance company for benefits under New York’s no-fault law.
+However, suppose you intend to sue the defendant in court via a personal injury lawsuit.
+Your injury must meet the “serious injury” requirement in that case.
+Learn more about it below, with the expert guidance of the Team at Stanley Law!

 Section 5102(d) of New York Insurance Law sets forth what categories of injuries qualify as “serious injuries.”
-If you would like to bring a personal injury lawsuit against the negligent or reckless defendant who caused your injuries, you will need to prove that one of the following types of injuries has occurred:
+Suppose you would like to bring a personal injury lawsuit against the negligent or reckless defendant who caused your injuries.
+In that case, you will need to prove that one of the following types of injuries has occurred:

 Most of these categories are straightforward, such as bone fractures, the loss of a fetus, and death.
 The last four categories are more complicated, however.
 For example, there is some room to argue about the definition of severe disfigurement or dismemberment.
 When judges make rulings in specific cases, those rulings become case law.
 An experienced personal injury lawyer will be able to examine previous rulings and help you determine whether your injury fits within one of the categories listed above.

-Regardless of your type of injury, you will need to obtain a comprehensive medical evaluation.
-New York courts demand evidence as to the nature and extent of your injury.
+Regardless of your type of injury, you must obtain a comprehensive medical evaluation.
+New York courts demand evidence regarding the nature and extent of your injury.
 You must have a doctor objectively verify your injuries through diagnostic testing.
 There is some variance regarding which type of injuries meet the requirements above.
 However, courts will not consider your injury serious if you do not have proof.
-You will need to obtain proof in the form of a medical test confirming your limitations, pain, and how your injury affects you on a day-to-day basis.
+You must obtain evidence through a medical test confirming your limitations, pain, and how your injury affects you daily.
 Courts want to ensure that you meet the 90/180 rule.
 According to this rule, personal injury victims can only file a lawsuit if they can provide medical evidence that they cannot perform significant daily activities for at least three out of the first six months after their accident.

 Proving a Serious Personal Injury Case in New York

-Providing a simple statement from your physician that you have been seriously injured is not enough to prove your case in New York.
-If your injury falls within one of the last four categories in the list mentioned above, the defense will likely try to prove that you do not meet the definition of seriously injured.
+A simple statement from your physician that you are seriously injured is not enough to prove your case in New York.
+Suppose your injury falls within one of the last four categories mentioned above.
+In that case, the defense will likely try to prove that you do not meet the definition of seriously injured.
 Your attorney will be able to help you obtain clear evidence demonstrating the connection between the accident and your injury.
-The evidence must explain the methods through which your medical provider arrived at his or her conclusion and list, in detail, their specific medical findings regarding your injury.
+The evidence must explain the methods through which your medical provider arrived at their conclusion and list, in detail, their specific medical findings regarding your injury.
 Typically, the more detail your doctor provides, the better your chances of success.

 Following Your Doctor’s Orders is Crucial

-When it comes to personal injury lawsuits in New York, following your doctor’s orders is crucial.
-If there have been any gaps in your medical treatment, or you have missed doctors’ appointments, the defendant will likely exploit these occurrences to show that you were not severely injured.
+Regarding personal injury lawsuits in New York, following your doctor’s orders and your best course of action is crucial.
+Suppose there have been gaps in your medical treatment, or you must attend doctors ‘ appointments.
+In that case, the defendant will likely exploit these occurrences to show that you were not severely injured.
 New York courts often question the reliability of a medical expert’s opinion if the expert did not continuously treat the plaintiff after the accident occurred.
 It is best to be evaluated by your doctor after the accident and continue treatment with that doctor.

 Contact a New York Personal Injury Lawyer Today